MichaelWarmbier/Console-Minesweeper/README.md

 ## Installation

 Inside the releases folder are installer(s).
-Within file are all dependencies necessary to run the game.
-(Note: Older versions may be missing some .dll files, download the Visual C++ Redstristributables to remedy this)
+(Note: C++ Redistributables not included in installation.
+Necessary to run.)

 ## File System